Do Triple Net Leases Qualify for the Section 199A Safe Harbor?May 23, 2019

 What is the safe harbor under Section 199A?

 Before the final regulations were issued, taxpayers voiced uncertainty as to whether a rental business qualified as a trade or business under section 199A.
-To provide some certainty, the IRS released Notice 2019-07 which proposes a safe harbor under which taxpayers may treat a rental real estate enterprise as a trade or business solely for purposes of the section 199A deduction.
+To provide some certainty, the IRS released Notice 2019-38 which finalized a safe harbor method under which taxpayers may treat a rental real estate enterprise as a trade or business solely for purposes of the section 199A deduction.

 What is a triple net lease?